nazmul-nhb/problem-solving-with-ts/README.md

 #### Development Mode

-Run the project in development mode with automatic rebuilding:
+Run the project in development mode with hot-reloading enabled:

 ```bash
 pnpm dev